 On 30 November 2017, CCATS held its fourth conference “Moving Forward – Working with young people: Research and innovation” in Manchester.
 The event showcased the research of the CCATS team to practitioners working with young people and reflected their evidence-based approach towards the application of knowledge in clinical practice.
 This can have real impact for the people we support.

 During the event, presentations covered a range of topics that reflected the diversity of interests and skills in the CCATS team, including secondary trauma, child sexual exploitation, aggression, institutional abuse, self-injury and posttraumatic growth.
 All presentations addressed areas of research that are lacking in the wider literature, thus demonstrating innovation and promoting the latest knowledge.
-There was also an opportunity to hear the work that CCATS Fostering undertake with young people and foster families.

 Dr. Carol Ireland presented her systematic review on secondary trauma in professionals working with traumatised children, co-authored with intern Sonia Huxley, which has now been accepted for publication in the Journal of Forensic Practice (congratulations!)
 This review draws attention to the idea that working with traumatised children can be potentially traumatising to professionals, an area often overlooked.
 The presentation identified key themes of the secondary trauma experience, and made recommendations to support professionals in their practice.